White River State Trail

 The White River State Trail is a 19-mile state designated rail trail in Racine and Walworth Counties in Wisconsin.

 Route

 The trail follows a former rail corridor between Elkhorn, Wisconsin and Dover, Wisconsin.
 The trail begins at County Highway H in Elkhorn, Wisconsin (42°39′36″N 88°31′19″W), and travels east to Vandenboom Road in Dover, Wisconsin (42°40′51″N 88°07′47″W).
 The trail is 19 miles long, with a two-mile gap in Burlington, Wisconsin.
 The trail is made of crushed limestone.

+Despite its name the trail does not parallel the White River.
+It is actually the right of way of the old Milwaukee Road Racine & Southwestern line.

 Access

 The trail is open to walkers, joggers, bicyclists in the summer, and snowmobiling, cross-country skiing, and snowshoeing in the winter.

 The trail is free to walk or run, but a trail pass must be purchased in order to bike the trail, which may be purchased at several self-registration stations along the trail.